-Olivia closed the front door to her apartment once Skulker left, fighting the urge to simply slam it shut.
-She un-clenched her feet, pulling the claws out from the carpet.
+Olivia closed the front door to her apartment once Skulker left as politely as she could, fighting the urge to slam it shut.
+She unclenched her feet, pulling the claws out from the carpet.
 As Skulker’s footsteps faded, she slumped against the wall.
 OK.
 He’s gone now.
 That wasn’t a disaster.
-Her stomach grumbled as she thought, What did I just agree too?
+Her stomach grumbled as she thought, What did I just agree to?

-Last moments of sunlight or the day trickled in from the window.
+the last moments of sunlight or the day trickled in from the window.
 Olivia took a deep breath and pushed off the wall.
-Though she hadn’t noticed at the time, she was covered in a cold sweat.
+Though she hadn’t noticed while talking, she was covered in a cold sweat.
 I think I smell kind of bad.
 I can’t use the bath here.
 She paced, the simple act of moving easing her tension.
 Her tail brushed against the old drapes she was using as blankets.
 They had been thrown halfway across the room when she’d woken up to Skulker’s knock.
 A few messy knots of hair drifted in front of her face as she remade her makeshift sheets on the couch.
 Now what?
 Her stomach rumbled, sending a jolt of pain through her.

 She checked the donut box she’d bought that morning.
 She’d torn through them the moment she got back, leaving only two and some crumbs.
 They’re better than dumpster food.
 Her stomach still ached, even after finishing them off.
 I need more food.
 I always need more food.
 Maybe I should wait, though.
 Maybe I can look around in here.
 Didn’t Skulker say this place was haunted?